ALBUQUERQUE DISC GOLF ASSOCIATION BY-LAWS

 - Additional privileges and rights may be expanded by the Board by majority vote

 All former members who are not current with their club dues will regain their ‘Active’ status, with all rights, by paying the current yearly dues.
-The yearly membership period starts and stops on February 28th of each year.
+The yearly membership period starts and stops the end of February of each year.

-Anyone joining after the annual meeting, but before February 28th will be given full membership privileges for the remainder of that year and will need to pay their dues again each year.
+Anyone joining after the annual meeting, but before the end of February will be given full membership privileges for the remainder of that year and will need to pay their dues again each year.